 New Solution: Still need to browse online?
 Don't have the willpower to make yourself a cup of tea, go to yoga, or call a friend?
 Put these items in a shopping bag and visualize purchasing them, but don't do it!
 How will these items make you feel?
 What emotions are you craving right now that these items will bring?
 The key to this step is NOT purchasing the items but to visualize having them.
 What you may not realize is that the feeling of the buy is all you were after, no the items themselves.

 You have made your purchase!
 However, when you slid that credit card through, you knew you didn't have enough money to make an unexpected purchase.
 Oh well, you will worry about it next month.
 You will likely go home, put those items in a closet or drawer, and forget about them.
 Then you will feel even worse when the credit card bill comes.
 You're already in debt... why not just purchase something again?

 New Solution: Instead of viewing your purchases, view your very minimal credit card bill this month and rejoice.
 Put the money away you would have spent on an emotional binge into an investment account instead.
 You will start increasing your self-worth by seeing you are investing in yourself and not useless items.

 Instead of one solution as your fix, try these small changes at every phase of the cycle.
-Emotional spending isn't really about spending, it's about managing the bad feelings and emotions that life throws at us.
-Most of us are emotional spenders because it's simply too easy and can make us feel too good!
+Emotional spending isn't really about spending; it's about managing the bad feelings and emotions that life throws at us.
+Most of us are emotional spenders because it's too easy and can make us feel too good!
 However, just like any addiction or cycle, by indulging, it usually leads to feeling worse than when you started.
 Try the solutions behind each phase.
 See if these tricks work for you.
-Recognizing your habits and trying to make a difference will ultimately lead to a better, healthier, and richer path than you were on before.
+Recognizing your habits and trying to make a difference will ultimately lead to a better, healthier, and more fruitful path than you were on before.